talnirapps/talnirapps.github.io/_posts/2023-05-16-technology-ai-science-exploration.md

 - I need your help in designing a practice plan for a U8 soccer team focusing on passing and receiving.
 Please ensure the activities are appropriate for this age group and that they include an arrival activity, a warm-up, a first activity to introduce passing and receiving techniques, a second activity to apply these techniques under pressure, and a cooldown to end the session.

 ### Basketball

-Sure, here are the prompts rewritten in a way that can be used to instruct ChatGPT:

 #### Plan Your Basketball Practice Session
 -could you help me plan a basketball practice session?
 The age group of the players is ___, the practice session will last for ___ minutes/hours, the key skill I want to focus on is ___, I have ___ players available, we have access to a ___ (full/half) court, and the available equipment includes ___